QuestPDF/QuestPDF-Documentation/docs/api-reference/line.md

 ## Horizontal

-LineHorizontal is virtual - it takes entire available width and no height.
+`LineHorizontal` is virtual - it occupies the entire available width but no height.

 ```csharp{7}
 .Padding(15)